Rostux/Neural-Style-Transfer/README.md

 Neural Style Transfer (NST) uses a previously trained convolutional network, and builds on top of that.
 The idea of using a network trained on a different task and applying it to a new task is called transfer learning.

-Following the [original NST paper](https://arxiv.org/abs/1508.06576), we will use the VGG network.
+We will use the VGG network.
 Specifically, we'll use VGG-19, a 19-layer version of the VGG network.
 This model has already been trained on the very large ImageNet database, and thus has learned to recognize a variety of low level features (at the shallower layers) and high level features (at the deeper layers).

-To run an image through this network, you just have to feed the image to the model.

 We will build the Neural Style Transfer (NST) algorithm in three steps: